msinnes/dom/@packages/msinnes-dom-server/README.md

 function renderToString(JSXRender): string;
 ```

 It is important to note that `renderToString` only performs a shallow render of the application.
-Any DOM effects will be ignored, and there is no implementation for setState functionality.
 The output string will only include a synchronous output base on the input render and associated date.